microsoft/PartnerResources/_docs/Business Applications/Power Platform/Power BI.md

 - data, analytics, and ai
 ---

-# Learning Plan Resources for Modern Analytics/Power BI
+# Learning Plan Resources for Power BI

 With Power BI connect to and visualize any data using the unified, scalable platform for self-service and enterprise business intelligence (BI) that’s easy to use and helps you gain deeper data insight.